-The Board currently comprises two Executive Directors and six Non-Executive Directors.
+The Board currently comprises three Executive Directors and three Non-Executive Directors.

-It is the Board's opinion that the Chirag Parikh, Dan Levangie, Cathy Coste and Tim Scannell are independent and have been independent in character and judgement and that there were no relationships or circumstances which could materially affect or interfere with the exercise of her independent judgement during the course of FY23.
+It is the Board's opinion that Catherine Coste is independent and has been independent in character and judgement and that there were no relationships or circumstances which could materially affect or interfere with the exercise of her independent judgement during the course of FY24.